HOME › TEACHING › BIOLOGY & AI CURE

 Serpentes

-Anaya is testing whether the reduced population sizes of island snakes accelerate their chromosome number evolution compared to continental species.
-She is collecting chromosome counts and geographic data across Serpentes.
+Testing whether the reduced population sizes of island snakes accelerate their chromosome number evolution compared to continental species.
+Collecting chromosome counts and geographic data across Serpentes.

 🦇